Nmartin169/webportfolio/README.md

 # Business Consulting

->Bridging the gap between information and impact.
+>Bridging the gap between Data and impact.

 >I don’t just capture performance; I predict and facilitate future decisions.
 My work at the intersection of business strategy and data science, from automating workflows for bakeries to analyzing economic impacts in Nigeria, is driven by a single goal: dismantling the barriers to organizational efficiency.
 <br>